Sowrabh95/Gold_price_tracking/README.md

-# Gold_price_tracking
+# DIGITAL Gold_price_tracking
-Make your investments easier and smarter.
+Make your digital investments easier and smarter.
 The model prints the numerical values and plots the trend as per your frequencies Here are some results